Kijūrō Shidehara

+Baron Kijūrō Shidehara (幣原 喜重郎, Shidehara Kijūrō) was a Japanese diplomat and politician who served as prime minister of Japan from 1945 to 1946.
+He was a leading proponent of pacifism in Japan before and after World War II.

+Born to a wealthy Osaka family, Shidehara studied law at Tokyo Imperial University and graduated in 1895.
+He then joined the foreign service and held postings in Korea, Europe, and the United States, serving as ambassador to the latter from 1919 to 1922.
+Shidehara served as foreign minister from 1924 to 1927 and from 1929 to 1931, and favored a non-interventionist policy in China.
+As prime minister after World War II, Shidehara set into motion many of the occupation reforms.
+After his tenure, he served as the president of the Progressive Party and as an adviser to Shigeru Yoshida.
+He was elected to the National Diet in 1947 and joined the Liberal Party, and from 1949 to 1951 served as speaker of the House of Representatives.

 Early life and career

 Shidehara was born on 13 September 1872, in Kadoma, Osaka, into a wealthy farming family (gōnō).
 His brother Taira was the first president of Taihoku Imperial University.
 Shidehara attended Tokyo Imperial University, and graduated from the Faculty of Law, where he had studied under Hozumi Nobushige.
 After graduation, he found a position within the Foreign Ministry and was sent as a consul to Chemulpo in Korea in 1896.

 In 1903 Shidehara married Masako Iwasaki, who came from the family that founded the Mitsubishi zaibatsu.
-This made him the brother-in-law of Katō Takaaki, who had also been Prime Minister.
+This made him the brother-in-law of Katō Takaaki, who had also been prime minister.

-He subsequently served in the Japanese embassy in London, Antwerp, and Washington D.C. and as ambassador to the Netherlands, returning to Japan in 1915.
+He subsequently served in the Japanese embassy in London, Antwerp, and Washington D.C., and as ambassador to the Netherlands, returning to Japan in 1915.

 In 1915, Shidehara was appointed Vice Minister of Foreign Affairs and continued in this position during five consecutive administrations.
 In 1919, he was named ambassador to the United States and was Japan's leading negotiator during the Washington Naval Conference.
 His negotiations led to the return of Jiaozhou Bay concession to China.
 However, while he was ambassador, the United States enacted discriminatory immigration laws against Japanese, which created much ill will in Japan.

 Shidehara was elevated to the title of danshaku (baron) under the kazoku peerage system in 1920, and appointed to a seat in the House of Peers in 1925.